 Why are these three core topics so important?
-Think about it-researching, analyzing, and reporting are the skills from your education that will help you find a job, keep a job, and make a contribution to both society and, more specifically, your workplace.
-You can think big thoughts and theorize all day long, but without these three skills, these great ideas will never translate to credible and applicable action.
+Think about itresearching, analyzing, and reporting are the skills from your education that will help you find a job, keep a job, and make a contribution to society.
+You can think big thoughts and theorize all day long, but without these three skills, these great ideas will never translate to credible and applicable science.
 We do not want your good ideas to be restricted by the boundaries of your mind.
-This is why we all sincerely hope that you are not dreading learning about research methodology or fearing something nonspecific about science or research.
-There is nothing scary here; just a systematic approach to learning, understanding, and questioning that will benefit you, no matter what you decide to do across the course of your career.

-There are many ways to study human behaviors and thought, but all of these methods, if done right, use the scientific method in some way, shape, or form.
+This is why we all sincerely hope that you are not dreading this course or fearing something nonspecific about science or research.
+There is nothing scary here; just a systematic approach to learning, understanding, and questioning that will benefit you no matter what you decide to do with your degree once you graduate.
+There are many ways to study human behaviors and cognitions, but most prefer to use the scientific method in some way, shape, or form.
 Statistical description and analysis techniques provide structure to these methods, and good test development and utilization provide the conduit through which good research is conducted.
-In other words, to become a proficient consumer or producer of knowledge you must learn to work with the tools of the trade: the scientific method, statistics, and tests and assessments.
+In other words, to become a proficient social scientist you must learn to work with the tools of the trade: the scientific method and its attachments, statistics, and tests and assessments.